We must build bridges across ethnic divides - Buhari - Vanguard News

 President Buhari also said that there was the need for true federalism at this time of Nigeria’s democratic development.

-The President who stated this in Abuja when the All Progressives Congress, APC, governors under the aegis of Progressive Governors Forum bestowed an award on the President said it was necessary to build bridges across divide for the sake of an indivisible country.
+The President who stated this in Abuja when the All Progressives Congress, APC Governors under the aegis of Progressive Governors Forum bestowed an award on the President said it was necessary to build bridges across the divide for the sake of an indivisible country.

 “At a time when some few privileged individuals and groups have chosen to exploit and manipulate the ethnic and religious fault for seeking personal and partisan advantage, we need to build bridges across the different divides and instill faith in the unity and indivisibility of one Nigeria.”